rainbow-me/rainbowkit/.changeset/nasty-jobs-know.md

 '@rainbow-me/rainbowkit': patch
 ---

-Fix error when using a chain that doesn‘t have an explorer URL defined
+Fix error when using a chain that doesn’t have an explorer URL defined